-All grantees are required to have an audit completed within 180 days following the completion of the grant period, as specified below.
-Reasonable and necessary extensions to the due date may be granted by the BSCC, if requested.
+All grantees are required to complete an audit annually for each fiscal year/audit period, or fraction thereof, for the entire three-year grant cycle.
+Audit reports must be submitted to the BSCC within 30 days of the Grantee's receipt of the report or within nine months following the end of the audit period, whichever is earlier.
 A grantee that willfully fails to submit an audit as required may be deemed ineligible for future BSCC grant funds pending compliance with the audit requirements of this grant.